ExplainingRecommendations/LXR/README.md

 ## Usage

 To use this code, follow these steps:
-+Create data to work with by running the Data_preparation notebook.
++ Create data to work with by running the Data_preparation notebook.
-+Run either the MF or VAE notebooks that contain notebooks with these models.
++ Run either the MF or VAE notebooks that contain notebooks with these models.

 ## Baselines